ywu2023/minispring/README.md

-# minispring project is for personal practice getting familiar with the design and mechanisms in real Spring
+This is a test for Jenkins build